yuntongSH/QRT-Stock-Return-Prediction/README.md

 ## Introduction

-This project is part of our student initiative in the **Executive Master of Artificial Intelligence and Data Science at Dauphine PSL**, participating in the **Qube Research & Technologies (QRT)** stock return prediction challenge.
+This project is part of our student project in the **Executive Master of Artificial Intelligence and Data Science at Dauphine PSL**, participating in the **Qube Research & Technologies (QRT)** stock return prediction challenge.
 The goal is to predict the **sign of residual stock returns**—returns adjusted to remove market-wide influences—based on 20 business days of historical data.

 With over **600,000 samples**, the challenge mirrors real-world quantitative finance problems where the **signal-to-noise ratio is exceptionally low**.
 Our project explores both classical and deep learning models in this noisy time-series environment.